isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by SMS Tan Kiat How at the Committee of Supply Debate 2024.md

 <li>
 <p>Second, we will go upstream and raise the cybersecurity standards of the
 digital systems used by our enterprises.
-This will especially benefit SMEs with no in- house cybersecurity resources.
+This will especially benefit SMEs with no in-house cybersecurity resources.
 We will start with the pre-approved digital solutions under IMDA’s SMEs Go Digital programme.</p>
 </li>
 <li>